limemane/usb-rsync-remote/README.md

 A crossplatform USB remote with a push button and a small OLED display.

-Pushing the button allows you to start any script you set up on the computer where you plugged the remote (aka "host machine").
+Pushing the button allows you to start any bash script you set up on the computer where you plugged the remote.
-The host machine can also send informations back to the remote display to track the script execution.
+Said computer can also send back informations to the USB remote to display various data on the OLED screen.

 ## Hardware involved

-- An ESP32
+- 1x ESP32
-- An OLED SSD1306 display
+- 1x OLED SSD1306 display
-- One push button
+- 1x push button
-- A computer able to run a Python script
+- Any computer able to run a Python script

-## Electronic diagram

-- Todo

 ## Setup

-### Host machine
+### Computer

-- Get Python 3+ with pyserial installed on the host machine
+- Get Python 3+ installed on the host machine
-  - Use `pip3 install pyserial` to get pyserial after installing Python
 - Put the `Host` folder on your host machine
+- Install required librairies `pip install -r Host/requirements.txt`
 - Open the config file `Host/src/config.yaml` and
-  - Set the path to the script you want the remote to launch
+  - Set the path to the bash script you want the remote to launch
   - Set you ESP32 serial id https://github.com/turbojonquille/usb-script-launcher/blob/main/Host/README.md
 - You can now start the host script `Host/src/usb_remote_listener.py`.

-### Remote
+### USB Remote

 - Using VScode and Platform.io, compile and upload `ESP32` content to your ESP32.
-- You can now plug it in the host machine and press the button !
+- You can now plug it in the host machine.
+"Ready to start" should appear on the remote OLED display after a short while.
+- By pressing the push button your script should now start.